The Good, the Bad, and the Ugly in His Needs, Her Needs

 That is not romance.
 That is performance anxiety with a wedding ring.

-4. The financial-support chapter contains a narrow view, given that most mothers work
+5. The financial-support chapter contains a narrow view, given that most mothers work (even in 1986)

 But his default economic ideal is still striking: “many families need to learn how to live on what a husband can earn in a normal workweek.”
-He also says that he does not know that couples cannot live on one salary, and in fact he knows “that a family can live on one salary.” (pp. 134–135)
+He also says, “Don’t I know that today a couple simply cannot live on one salary?
+No, I really don’t know that… In fact I know that a family can live on one salary and I will show you how it can be done,” (pp. 135) by cutting the budget and lowering the standard of living.

 He criticizes “well-intentioned people, in the guise of advocating women’s rights” who encourage all women to develop careers, saying they fail to consider a woman’s right to be a homemaker and full-time mother. (p.
 135)

-Here’s the problem in Harley’s assessment of economics.
+Harley’s assessment of economics is problematic.
 Harley treats the stay-at-home mother as a possible norm.
-But by 1980 when the first edition was published, most wives with children under 18 were already in the labor force, and the Bureau of Labor Statistics described children with working mothers as “more the rule rather than the exception.”
+But by the 1980s when the first edition was published, most wives with children under 18 were already in the labor force, and the Bureau of Labor Statistics described children with working mothers as “more the rule rather than the exception.”
 By the time Harley revised the book in 2011, the Christian book market itself was hardly an affluent audience: the 2012 Bowker/PubTrack chart I’m working from shows roughly 45 percent of Christian book buyers under $35,000 in household income.

 In the domestic-support chapter, Harley says wives often want help with household responsibilities.
 But his structure still begins by establishing the wife’s responsibility for household tasks so that the husband’s help can be appreciated.
 He writes, “Establishing her responsibility for the household tasks is essential if his help is to be genuinely appreciated.” (p.
 152)